gatsbyjs/gatsby/integration-tests/long-term-caching/README.md

 # Long-term caching testing

-Here we build a site many times, making small changes between builds, to test that the bundle names change correctly.
+To test that Gatsby correctly changes its JS bundles with every type of change to site modules a user can make, here we build a site many times, making small changes between builds, to test that the bundle names change correctly.

 After each run, move the public folder to `public-${runNumber}`.